mattrips/scratchPad/Protocol Conformance.md

 &#9724; inherited requirements
 : Given a protocol `Q` that inherits from a protocol `P`, all protocol requirements of `P`.

-&#9724; members of a type
+&#9724; member of a type
-: Given a type, a property, method, initializer, typealias or enum case declared in the declaration of the type, any extension of the type, or any extension of any protocol to which the type conforms.
+: A property, method, initializer, typealias or enum case is a ***member of a type*** if it is declared in any of:  the declaration of the type, any extension of the type, or any extension of any protocol to which the type conforms.
+[types have other members; ]